drajane/HPDF_NativeBaseStripe/README.md

 # Stripe - Subscription Payment

 ## What is it?
-Stripe - Subscription Payment is a CRNA mobile app which allows the merchants to set up recurring billing for the customers using Subscription feature.
+Stripe - Subscription Payment is a simple react-native mobile app which allows the merchants to set up recurring billing for the customers using Subscription feature.
 This app integrates with the Stripe API via Node-Express backend to implement the Subscriptions smart engine of Stripe API for recurring payments.

 ## How it works?